oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/decompress/README.md

 If the incoming command is an 8-bit literal, the LZ77 decoder simply forwards the literal to the output stream and tracks it in the history buffer.
 For a {length, distance} pair, the decoder goes back `distance` literals in the history buffer and streams `length` of them to the output and back into the history buffer.

-The LZ77 decoder can be configured to read `N` elements from the history buffer per cycle, where `N` is a compile time constant (In the source code `N` is `literals_per_cycle`).
+The LZ77 decoder can be configured to read `N` elements from the history buffer per cycle, where `N` is a compile time constant (In the source code `N` is called `literals_per_cycle`).
 Therefore, the output of the LZ77 decoder kernel is an array of literals where the number of valid literals is in the range `[1, N]`, which is indicated by the `valid_count` variable.

 The image that follows illustrates the multi-element LZ77 decoder.
 To read multiple elements from the history buffer at once, the history buffer is cyclically partitioned across `N` buffers.
 For example, if `N=4`, then the order in which literals are written to the history buffers is `0, 1, 2, 3, 0, 1, 2, 3, ...`.
 The `Current History Buffer Index` indicates which of the `N` history buffers is the next to be written to.
 When `N` (or less) elements come in the input, the elements are shuffled to the `N` buffers in the correct order.
 For example if `Current History Buffer Index` is 2, then the `N=4` incoming elements should be written to history buffers `{2, 3, 0, 1}`, respectively.
 In general, the order is `{Current History Buffer Index, (Current History Buffer Index + 1) % N, ..., (Current History Buffer Index + N - 1) % N}`.

 ##### Multi-element LZ77 Decoder Structure
 ![](lz77_decoder.png)

-When reading out of the history buffers, the `Current History Buffer Index` again shuffles the output of the `N` buffers so that they are streamed out in the correct order.
+When reading out of the history buffers, the `Current History Buffer Index` is used again to shuffle the output of the `N` buffers so that they are streamed out in the correct order.
 The following example illustrates reading the history buffer for `N=4`.

 For this example, assume that to start the LZ77 decoder received 14 consecutive literals and wrote them to the output and history buffers in cyclical order (that is, to buffers `0, 1, 2, 3, 0, 1, 2, 3, ...`).
 ```